MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-ChildItem.md

 ### -FollowSymlink

 By default, the `Get-ChildItem` cmdlet displays symbolic links to directories found during recursion, but does not recurse into them.
-Use the **FolowSymlink** switch to search the directories that those symbolic links target.
+Use the **FollowSymlink** switch to search the directories that those symbolic links target.
 The **FollowSymlink** is a dynamic parameter and it is supported only in the FileSystem provider.

 ```yaml